silentorb/marloth-story/books/fairytale/part6.md

 "Adelle!" he exclaimed.
 "It's not what it, don't---"

 Adelle's heart broke in two.
-She turned around and ran out of the hall.
+She turned around and ran from the hall.
 James watched in shock as she disappeared around the corner.
 He pushed himself away from Ivy and threw the knife to the ground.
 "I'm so stupid!" he said.
 "Stupid, stupid, *stupid!*"